Historical development

 ILSAs share common objectives and features, but there are also differences.
 In addition to the above-mentioned differences in terms of the number of participating entities, domains under investigation, or target populations, the studies may vary in the following ways:

-- Some ILSAs (e.g., ICCS, ICILS, PASEC, PIRLS, PISA, TIMSS) adopt a cyclical, trend approach, repeating the study at more or less regular intervals with revised and improved versions of the previous data collection instruments and partly the same and partly different participating countries.
+- Some ILSAs (e.g., ICCS, ICILS, IELS, PASEC, PIRLS, PISA, SEA-PLM, TALIS, TIMSS) adopt a cyclical, trend approach, repeating the study at more or less regular intervals with revised and improved versions of the previous data collection instruments and partly the same and partly different participating countries.
 Other ILSAs (e.g., PIAAC, STEP) operate in waves or rounds, applying the same set of instruments to different groups of countries at different points in time.

 Numerous countries participate in more than one of these ILSAs, either in parallel or alternately, considering them complementary approaches to the investigation of learning outcomes and educational provision (Wagemaker, 2014, p.
 19).

 For the first time, these studies are gathered on a single platform: the ILSA Gateway.
-As the overarching service for educational ILSAs, the gateway offers comprehensive information on all ILSAs in a standardized format while maintaining the characteristics of each individual study.
+As the overarching service for educational ILSAs, the Gateway offers comprehensive information on all ILSAs in a standardized format while maintaining the characteristics of each individual study.
 These informational texts are complemented by hyperlinks, allowing for fast and easy access to documents, data, and other resources on the external study websites.
-The gateway services are intended to encourage the exchange of knowledge and materials, to inspire future research, and to contribute to the further development of the ILSAs themselves.
+The Gateway services are intended to encourage the exchange of knowledge and materials, to inspire future research, and to contribute to the further development of the ILSAs themselves.

 Authors